shwetankpShukla/Anguer-app-support-application/README.md

 ## Running the application locally

 There are several ways to run a Spring Boot application on your local machine.
-One way is to execute the `main` method in the `de.codecentric.springbootsample.Application` class from your IDE.
+One way is to execute the `main` method in the `com.sp.api.DemoApplication` class from your IDE.

 ## Port
 8080